Events with deposits and installments

 - Go to Step 2 – Pricing & Payment when you are creating or editing the event that you want to have the deposit feature.

-- You have the option of configuring an effective before date for the deposit payment, as well as the option to "Enable pending payments automatic email reminders" that would be sent to attendees who owe funds as part of their event registration.
+- Turn on "Enable pending payments automatic email reminders" if you would like such reminders to be sent to attendees who owe money as part of their partially-paid event registration.

-When you are finished with this event step be sure to
+When you are finished with this event step,

 Save & Exit or proceed to the next event step.

 Note: Be sure to set up your event pricing accurately before you start accepting registrations for efficient reporting and business practices.

 While Corsizio does not have a specific installment payment feature, it provides you with an automated flow for the initial deposit payment and final payment online, which are essentially two installments.

 If you require more installment payments, then you can collect as many installments as you need manually.
 These can be in the form of online payments and offline payments.
 It is best practice to add and enter these payments manually on the attendee’s registration panel in Corsizio to ensure that attendees are sent a receipt, and your reports and records are most accurate.

 For example, if an event is $500 and someone gives you $100 in the form of cash or a direct money transfer each month, then you would apply that to their registration manually each month.
 After each payment is applied, you have the option of sending the latest, updated receipt that shows all amounts paid and any amounts still owing.
 This receipt can be re-sent at any other time as well.

 Note: Each online credit card payment, whether it is a deposit, final, full, or manual card payment, that is processed on Corsizio is subject to online payment service fees.
 If you process a credit card payment through your own payment terminal on location or accept cash, check, or any other payment form, these are not subject to any online payment service fees when you record them in Corsizio.